gdsub/atdocs/hardware/imx7d.md

 Once you can access a shell prompt, follow these steps:

 一旦连到一个 shell 终端, 按下面步骤来:
-Once you can access a shell prompt, follow these steps:

 1. Send an intent to the Wi-Fi service that includes the SSID of your local network.
 Your [board](https://developer.android.google.cn/things/hardware/developer-kits.html) must support the network protocol and frequency band of the wireless network in order to establish a connection.